SGM Herbert A. Friedman (Ret.)

 He is looking for a star for a film

 Charles de Gaulle Photograph

-This OSS leaflet shows a wonderfully heroic photograph of Free French leader Charles de Gaulle.
+This OSS photograph on cardboard shows a wonderfully heroic pose of Free French leader Charles de Gaulle.
 The Allies could barely put up with de Gaulle's arrogance and often had to threaten or cajole him to act in certain ways or say certain things.
 Still, he was the face of the French resistance and Roosevelt and Churchill understood that they had to put up with de Gaulle to keep the loyalty of the occupied French.

 This photograph was certainly meant for the French people to hide away from the Germans and to look at when they needed a patriotic boost.
 In the Vietnam War two decades later the Americans would give the Vietnamese people photographs of their President Nguyen Thieu on a calendar hoping it would replace the secret picture of Ho Chi Minh that many of them hid away.
 This leaflet is coded 145 and has the text: